wmclt/pycniospores/README.md

   let timber_resources: HashMap<&str, i32> = [("Norway", 100), ("Denmark", 50), ("Iceland", 10)].iter().cloned().collect();
   // use the values stored in map
   ```
-* only show part of universe at a time for a larger universe
 * separation of concerns: simulation, serialization, deserialization, visualization
   * see [bincode](https://github.com/servo/bincode)
   * simulating calculates forces and moves spores